-Some also find Optifast diet so limiting that they give up after only a few weeks.
+Some also find the Optifast liquid diet so limiting that they give up after only a few weeks.

 Only You Can Decide

-This diet will help you lose weight, but has its drawbacks as well.
-Only you can decide if this liquid diet is worth the cost an effort to finally lose the extra weight.
+This diet will help you lose weight but has its drawbacks as well.
+Only you can decide if this liquid diet is worth the cost and effort to finally lose the extra weight.

 Which is Better, Medifast Or Optifast?